 Chapter 9, Section 8: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.

-Chapter 9, Section 9: How to ask us to keep covering certain medical services if you think your coverage is ending too soon.
+Chapter 9, Section 9: How to ask us to keep covering home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services if you think your coverage is ending too soon.
 This section is about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services.

 For all other situations that involve being told that medical care you have been getting will be stopped, use this section (Section 6) as your guide for what to do.